Promise or Peril? Progressive Evangelicals, Technology, and Social Justice in the 1970s

 Jacob Shatzer, PhD, is assistant provost, associate professor of theological studies, and associate dean at Union University in Jackson, TN.
 He also serves as associate professor of ethics at Southwestern Baptist Theological Seminary in Fort Worth, TX.
 He lives with his wife and four children in Jackson, TN.

-Posted in Article and tagged , , , , .
+Posted in Original Article and tagged , , , , .